thelang-io/docs.thelang.io/docs/api/primitives/char.md

 ```

 ## `char.isAlphaNum()`
-Checks whether character is one of alpha numeric characters.
+Checks whether character is one of alphanumeric characters.

 ```the
 fn char.isAlphaNum () bool